The Kettles on Old MacDonald's Farm

 The Kettles on Old MacDonald's Farm is a 1957 American comedy film directed by Virgil Vogel.
 It is the tenth and last installment of Universal-International's Ma and Pa Kettle series starring Marjorie Main and introducing Parker Fennelly as Pa, replacing Percy Kilbride.
 It was also Marjorie Main's last movie of any kind.

 Plot

-Ma and Pa Kettle help Brad Johnson turn his girlfriend Sally into a good farm wife.
-Wealthy Sally Flemming has fallen in love with an ordinary lumberjack.
+Ma and Pa Kettle help lumberjack Brad Johnson turn his wealthy girlfriend Sally Flemming into a good farm wife.

-Worried her father may oppose the marriage, the couple conceal her on the Kettle farm until he can convince her father that he'd be a suitable breadwinner.
+Worried that her father may oppose her marriage to a lumberjack, Sally hides out on the Kettle farm until Brad can convince her father that he'd be a suitable breadwinner.

-Ma Kettle decides Flemming needs some heavy-duty lessons on how to be a good farm wife.
-Only Flemming's sense of humor helps her survive the lessons, which include getting up at 4:30AM; being surrounded by livestock; and mastering the use of non-modern appliances.
+Ma Kettle decides Sally needs some heavy-duty lessons on how to be a good farm wife.

+Only Sally's sense of humor helps her survive the lessons, which include getting up at 4:30AM; being surrounded by livestock; and mastering the use of non-modern appliances.
 The wedding does take place in the end.